Chapter 2 Cybersecurity and Reliable Websites

 Two-factor authentication (2FA): A verification method that requires a password and another form of verification, such as a fingerprint, a code sent via a text message, phone call, or through a smartphone app.

-Worm: A type of Trojan horse malware that auto replicates (by itself) between computers
+Worms: A type of Trojan horse malware that auto replicates (by itself) between computers.

 Introduction

-Over the years, internet usage has increased for both business and personal reasons.
-Today, banking tasks, purchasing items, researching topics, and viewing one’s electronic health are done using the internet.
-With the increased use of the internet, criminal activity has also increased.
+Over the years, Internet usage has increased for both business and personal reasons.
+Today, banking tasks, purchasing items, researching topics, and viewing one’s electronic health are done using the Internet.
+With the increased use of the Internet, criminal activity has also increased.
 Individuals need to protect themselves from criminal activity and ensure websites are legitimate.
-This chapter discusses cyberattacks, cybersecurity strategies, and how to evaluate websites.
+This chapter discusses cyberattacks, cybersecurity strategies, and the evaluation of websites.

 Cyberattacks